ashleydeyoung/README-generator/README.md

   ## Description

-  this is an application that dynamically generates a README.md from a user's input.
+  this is an application that dynamically generates a README from a user's input.

   ## Table Of Contents